 - It creates an important carbon laminate “box frame” around the boat and distributes rig loads through a light, efficient structure – it makes righting the boat from inverted faster and safer – the gunwale gives a significantly drier and more pleasant ride upwind & tight reaching – it makes the boat much easier to hold when launching and recovering, especially in waves.

-- This allows three boats to be stacked on a conventional road trailer base with small carpet-type pads between them – double and triple trailers are unnecessary.
+- This allows three boats to be stacked on a conventional road trailer base with small pads between them – double and triple trailers are unnecessary.

 - Efficient stacking allows over 30 boats to be loaded into a 40’ shipping container – minimising freight cost and carbon footprint in transport to dealers or regattas.